 More than often, we keep hearing the word ‘Structured Cabling’ thrown around like a jargon in the world of networking.
 But what exactly does the structured cabling refer to?

 In a layman terms, the structured cabling is the telecommunications cabling infrastructure in a building or a community.
-It has various smaller standardised elements called structures, which offer flexibility to add, remove, or change hardware with ease and is more streamlined in terms of performance.
+It has various smaller standardized elements called structures, which offer flexibility to add, remove, or change hardware with ease and is more streamlined in terms of performance.

 Based on the cable that is used for networking, there are structured copper cabling and structured fiber cabling.
 However, the requirement and the limitations of a company or a building, urges you to choose one of the preferred types of structured cabling.
-We are VRS Computers, who provide reliable structured cabling services to any organisation who desire to have an authentic network cabling.
+We are VRS Computers, who provide reliable structured cabling services to any organization who desire to have an authentic network cabling.
 We make sure that you get the best service that suits you- by visiting your company premises combining them with your concerns and requirements.

 Structured Cabling on a whole is a complex setup.
 However, having a better understanding of the cable types i.e. Copper Vs Fiber Optics can help you choose between the structured cabling that suits your specific requirement as each requirement is unique.

-Advantages of Structured Cabling:
+Advantages Of Structured Cabling:

 A lot of planning and research goes into setting up a structured cabling network, however, once the initial hard work is done, the rest is easy.

 • Offers flexibility: Supports customization, it basically is flexible to any kind of additions, moves or changes.

 • Saves Install Time: There is a significant amount of reduction in the install time in the future set ups as it offers a lot of flexibility to make any sort of changes.